-“The value of the sensitive data exposure should be a major cause of concern for any security and privacy conscious organizations.
-In addition, with GDPR fast-approaching, there are clear regulatory implications for any organization with EU citizen data.”
+“The value of the sensitive data exposure should be a major cause of concern for any security and privacy conscious organisations.
+In addition, with GDPR fast-approaching, there are clear regulatory implications for any organisation with EU citizen data.”

 Compliance and data breaches

 This breach is not exclusive to a single organisation and while it could affect millions of people, third parties and contractors have been cited as a main source of the data.
 This could make it difficult for regulatory authorities to sanction those responsible.
 A lot has been said about compliance with data protection laws in recent months and the incoming General Data Protection Regulation is the main reason for this.
 The regulation will see tougher regulations for those responsible for data breaches and will increase the fines that can be given for non-compliance.
 A major breach like this could lead to an organisation being fined £17,000,000 or 4% of global revenue – whichever is higher.

 Reducing the risk of a breach occurring is an important aspect of the GDPR and most other data protection laws.
 For organisations who use public cloud platforms or remote storage of any kind this is an essential element; due diligence must be done to ensure that public cloud platforms are secure enough for use.
 Internal processes and policies should also be updated to ensure that data protection regimes exist and are being followed in all areas of business.
 Human error is still one of the leading causes of breach or data loss, something that can be reduced by simply training staff on their responsibilities and the risks of a breach.